Martodox/animated-graph-generator/docs/how-to.md

 The overlay video sections should be merged on top of the recorded video or clips of the video.
 The overlay video should be positioned to start at the `startTime` time stamp you provided to the script in the config file.

+## Change watermark with link to creators Youtube channel to your own watermark

+You can replace the file src/helpers/watermark.png with your own png of the same dimensions and with an alpha channel and most of the image transparent.

 ## Work In Progress